styleguidist/react-styleguidist/docs/Configuration.md

 Show or hide example code initially.
 It can be toggled in the UI by clicking the show/hide code button before each example.

+#### `showSidebar`

+Type: `Boolean`, default: `true`

+Toggle sidebar initially.
+Sidebar is being hidden when opening components or examples in the isolation mode even if this value is set to `true`.
+When set to `false`, sidebar will always be hidden.

 #### `skipComponentsWithoutExample`

 Type: `Boolean`, default: `false`